-The TMS570LS0432/0332 device is a high-performance automotive-grade microcontroller family for safety systems.
-The safety architecture includes dual CPUs in lockstep, CPU and Memory Built-In Self Test (BIST) logic, ECC on both the flash and the data SRAM, parity on peripheral memories, and loopback capability on peripheral I/Os.
+The TMS570LS0432/0332 device is a high-performance automotive-grade microcontroller for safety systems.
+The safety architecture includes dual CPUs in lockstep, CPU and Memory BIST logic, ECC on both the flash and the data SRAM, parity on peripheral memories, and loopback capability on peripheral I/Os.

-The TMS570LS0432/0332 device integrates the ARM Cortex-R4 CPU which offers an efficient 1.66 DMIPS/MHz, and can run up to 80 MHz providing up to 132 DMIPS.
-The device supports the big-endian [BE32] format.
+The TMS570LS0432/0332 device integrates the ARM Cortex-R4 CPU.
+The CPU offers an efficient 1.66 DMIPS/MHz, and has configurations that can run up to 80 MHz, providing up to 132 DMIPS.
+The device supports the big-endian (BE32) format.

-The TMS570LS0432/0332 device has 384KB and 256KB integrated flash (respectively) and 32-KB data RAM with single-bit error correction and double-bit error detection.
-The flash memory on this device is a nonvolatile, electrically erasable and programmable memory implemented with a 64-bit-wide data bus interface.
-The flash operates on a 3.3-V supply input (same level as I/O supply) for all read, program, and erase operations.
+The TMS570LS0432/0332 device has 384KB and 256KB of integrated flash (respectively) and 32KB of data RAM.
+Both the flash and RAM have single-bit error correction and double-bit error detection.
+The flash memory on this device is a nonvolatile, electrically erasable, and programmable memory implemented with a 64-bit-wide data bus interface.
+The flash operates on a 3.3-V supply input (the same level as I/O supply) for all read, program, and erase operations.
 When in pipeline mode, the flash operates with a system clock frequency of 80 MHz.
-The SRAM supports single-cycle read and write accesses in byte, halfword, and word modes throughout the supported frequency range.
+The SRAM supports single-cycle read and write accesses in byte, halfword, word, and double-word modes throughout the supported frequency range.

-The TMS570LS0432/0332 device features peripherals for real-time control-based applications, including a Next Generation High-End Timer (N2HET) timing coprocessor with up to 19 total I/O terminals and a 12-bit Analog-to-Digital Converter (ADC) supporting 16 inputs in the 100-pin package.
+The TMS570LS0432/0332 device features peripherals for real-time control-based applications, including a Next Generation High-End Timer (N2HET) timing coprocessor with up to 19 I/O terminals and a 12-bit Analog-to-Digital Converter (ADC) supporting 16 inputs in the 100-pin package.

 The N2HET is an advanced intelligent timer that provides sophisticated timing functions for real-time applications.
-The timer is software-controlled, using a reduced instruction set, with a specialized timer micromachine and an attached I/O port.
-The N2HET can be used for pulse width modulated outputs, capture or compare inputs, or GPIO.
+The timer is software-controlled, using a small instruction set, with a specialized timer micromachine and an attached I/O port.
+The N2HET can be used for pulse-width-modulated outputs, capture or compare inputs, or GPIO.
 The N2HET is especially well suited for applications requiring multiple sensor information and drive actuators with complex and accurate time pulses.
 A High-End Timer Transfer Unit (HTU) can perform DMA-type transactions to transfer N2HET data to or from main memory.
 A Memory Protection Unit (MPU) is built into the HTU.

-The enhanced quadrature encoder pulse (eQEP) module is used for direct interface with a linear or rotary incremental encoder to get position, direction, and speed information from a rotating machine as used in high-performance motion and position-control systems.
+The Enhanced Quadrature Encoder Pulse (eQEP) module is used for direct interface with a linear or rotary incremental encoder to get position, direction, and speed information from a rotating machine as used in high-performance motion and position-control systems.

 The device has a 12-bit-resolution MibADC with 16 channels and 64 words of parity-protected buffer RAM.
 The MibADC channels can be converted individually or can be grouped by software for sequential conversion sequences.
-There are three separate groups.
-Each group can be converted once when triggered or configured for continuous conversion mode.
+There are three separate groupings.
+Each sequence can be converted once when triggered or configured for continuous conversion mode.
+The MibADC has a 10-bit mode for use when compatibility with older devices or faster conversion time is desired.

 The device has multiple communication interfaces: one MibSPI, two SPIs, one UART/LIN, and two DCANs.
-The SPI provides a convenient method of serial interaction for high-speed communications between similar shift-register type devices.
+The SPI provides a convenient method of serial high-speed communications between similar shift-register type devices.
 The UART/LIN supports the Local Interconnect standard 2.1 and can be used as a UART in full-duplex mode using the standard Non-Return-to-Zero (NRZ) format.
-The DCAN supports the CAN 2.0B protocol standard and uses a serial, multimaster communication protocol that efficiently supports distributed real-time control with robust communication rates of up to 1 Mbps.
-The DCAN is ideal for applications operating in noisy and harsh environments (for example, automotive and industrial fields) that require reliable serial communication or multiplexed wiring.
+The DCAN supports the CAN 2.0 (A and B) protocol standard and uses a serial, multimaster communication protocol that efficiently supports distributed real-time control with robust communication rates of up to 1 Mbps.
+The DCAN is ideal for applications operating in noisy and harsh environments (for example, automotive and industrial applications) that require reliable serial communication or multiplexed wiring.